microsoft/vss-web-extension-sdk/README.md

 }
 ```

+1. `scripts` provides a convenient way to define common actions that you want to perform on your project, like compiling and package.
+See [Scripts](https://docs.npmjs.com/misc/scripts) for more details.
-* Note: The dependencies on the @types for `jquery` and `q` are only necessary if your TypeScript code is directly referencing either of these types.
+2. The dependencies on the @types for `jquery` and `q` are only necessary if your TypeScript code is directly referencing either of these types.

 ### `vss-extension.json`